Client PC – Internet Explorer

 HTML pages are read by Internet Explorer and a grid is formatted.
 There are no ActiveX components and no downloads, but the HTML page does contain some embedded Java Scripts which, for example, prepare once-only lists of combo lookup values (Activity lists, etc) on each row.

 Page refreshes are reduced as far as is possible during Timesheet or Expense Form Entry by passing specific Project values from the Project, or Task, search pages to the main page, values which Java Scripts use for modifying some aspects of the page (such as read-only or update properties of fields).

 – Reduce the size of HTML pages by holding lists of values only once in the page.

 – Reduce the number of times a page needs to be refreshed during the process of timesheet or form entry.

 – Avoid execution of Java Scripts until they are needed (note that a combo lookup is only filled when the cursor is placed over it).

 – Avoid any ActiveX download, thus ensuring zero deployment for the application.

 Internet Information Server (IIS)

-time@work and expense@work’s server side processes are highly parameter driven, in that HTML pages are formatted dynamically on the basis of Form Types, Calculations, Value Tables, Data Dictionaries, Error Tables, and so on.
+[email protected] and [email protected]’s server side processes are highly parameter driven, in that HTML pages are formatted dynamically on the basis of Form Types, Calculations, Value Tables, Data Dictionaries, Error Tables, and so on.
 All of these ‘configuration’ data are stored in and read from the central SQL database.

 However, sophisticated cacheing techniques ensure that frequently read, and never updated, data are read only once.
 Thus Data Dictionaries, for example, are held by the IIS server.
 This reduces the frequency of communication between IIS and MS SQL servers.